spapastamkou/unilux-courses/modules/gen-ai-hist-assignments.md

 The assignments that follow below have vocation to offer a hands-on introduction to the generative pretrained transformers for historians.
 They should ideally be done in groups of three, or four if necessary.

-## Interrogate a national narrative based on a corpus of press articles
+## Interrogate a national narrative based on a corpus of press articles with the help of a GPT

 This assignment was inspired by the following lesson of Programming Historian: Brousseau, Chantal. « Interrogating a National Narrative with GPT-2 ». *Programming Historian* 11 (2022), https://doi.org/10.46430/phen0104